hadyhelal/hadyhelal/README.md

 ## About me 😄
 * 💻 One line of code at a time

-* 🌱 I’m currently learning OOD with SOLID Principles
+* 🌱 I’m currently learning advanced GCD and OperationQueue

 * ⚙️ Solving Problems